rishibodake/rishibodake/README.md

 - 🔭 I’m currently working on Selenium Automation Using C#
 - 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ML
+- 🤔 I’m looking for help with Machine Learning
 - 💬 Ask me about Java, C#, Shell & Automation
 - 📫 Reach me at rishibodake@gmail.com
 - ⚡ Fun fact: The first programmer in the world was a woman.
 Her name was Ada Lovelace and she worked on an analytical engine back in the 1,800’s.